pocesar/angular-errorlookup/README.md

 ```

 `ErrorLookup.error(group, modelIdentifier, predefine)` return a function that has the following signature `function(extra)`.
-Effectively, you can trigger new errors without the error being present on the model, like when you return validation from the server, without using `model.$setValidity`, although you can.
+Effectively, you can trigger new errors without the error being present on the model, like when you return validation from the server, without using `model.$setValidity`.

 ```js
 $http.post('/isValid', {type: 'email', email: $scope.email}).success(function(errors){